Central idea and doctrine: The Holy Trinity. Practical application: Living like the Holy Trinity.

 and receive us as your own.”

-- Through Moses, the Chosen People are given a privileged understanding of who God is.
+- Through Moses, the Chosen People are given a privileged understanding of God.
+God IS and God is GOOD.
 He is worthy of worship because he is LORD, that is, the Supreme Being, and because he is good, being “a merciful and gracious God, slow to anger and rich in kindness and fidelity.”

 - At the same time, human beings have a hard time going along with God.
 We are “stiff-necked” and in need of pardon for our sins.